-The Australian Youth Dressage Championships must be conducted in school holidays but not in the January school holiday period because of horse welfare in competing and traveling horses during the summer period.
+The Australian Youth Dressage Championships must be conducted in school holidays.

 - a) the draft schedule is to be forwarded to the EADC for approval at least six months prior to the event - b) there must be two competitions for each EA level.
-The highest level test at each level is compulsory - all horses and ponies must hold current EA registration and ponies must provide a current EA approved height certificate on request - along with EA National tests at all levels, all EA FEI level tests for young riders, juniors and pony riders to be scheduled and limited to FEI age groups. i.e. FEI Pony tests are restricted to the FEI ages 12 - 16vo. - e) a maximum of 35 horses/ponies permitted per competition - f) the following pony/horse structure is to apply - Preliminary and Novice competitions to be separated between horses and ponies - Elementary, Medium and Advanced competitions to be open (horses and ponies in same competition) - the FEI YR for age group 16 21yrs (CDIY team, CDIY individual and CDIY freestyle) open to horses and ponies.
+The highest level test at each level is compulsory - c) all horses and ponies must hold current EA registration and ponies must provide a current EA approved height certificate on request - d) along with EA National tests at all levels, all EA FEI level tests for young riders, juniors and pony riders to be scheduled and limited to FEI age groups. i.e. FEI Pony tests are restricted to the FEI ages 12 - 16yo. - e) a maximum of 35 horses/ponies permitted per competition - f) the following pony/horse structure is to apply - Preliminary and Novice competitions to be separated between horses and ponies - Elementary, Medium and Advanced competitions to be open (horses and ponies in same competition) - the FEI YR for age group 16 21yrs (CDIY team, CDIY individual and CDIY freestyle) open to horses and ponies.
 The purpose being to pave the way towards future CDIY participation - g) an additional Small tour program for age group 22 -25yrs may be included (PSG, Inter 1, Inter freestyle) - h) an U25 tour may be included.
 Qualifying scores for U25 may be obtained at Intermediate A, or B, or Int II or GP at EA or FEI competition - i) a minimum of three judges for EA FEI level competitions - j) competitions may be run in divisions - k) if pony competitions for adult riders are included they are to be conducted as a separate event - I) no FEI sanctioned events may be scheduled (e.g. CDIY) - m) qualifying performances are contained in rule 10.11.1.1 - n) two places in each competition (excluding Freestyles) are reserved for the highest qualified combinations from each State - o) judges must be at least C level.
 Approval of the EADC is required if it is proposed to use lower level judges